 Investing in indices

-A stock market index tracks the performance of a basket of different stocks.
+Investing in indices involves opening a position in an index fund, which will track the performance of a basket of different stocks.
 For example, the FTSE 100 Index is made up of the stocks of the largest 100 firms listed on the London Stock Exchange.
-Buying that index means you take a small position in each of the top 100 stocks in the UK, in a single “buy” trade.
+To invest in indices, investors should decide which fund they want to invest in and then open a long position in that index.

 Investing in ETFs

-Like indices, exchange-traded funds (ETFs) offer a chance to buy a basket of stocks with a single “buy” instruction.
-ETFs can be grouped by index, sector or region, which allows investors to target a particular investment opportunity, such as fintech, commodity stocks or emerging markets.
+Investing in ETFs involves buying a basket of stocks with a single “buy” instruction.
+Investors should decide which index, sector or region they are interested in, which can allow them to target a particular investment opportunity, such as fintech, commodity stocks or emerging markets.

 Investing in futures